CankayaUniversity/ceng-407-408-2019-2020-Cook-Hub/README.md

 To use  the application, firstly you should download it to your device. then it is ready to use directly.
 To download and installation app, you should follow these steps:

-    1. At first, open the app store, which is suitable for the device you use.
+    1. At first, Anaconda has to be dowloaded to the pc.

-    2. Type and search for "Cook Hub" in the search bar.

-    3. Press the download button on the page that opens.
-Installation will start automatically.

-    4. Open the app after downloading it to your device.
+    2. Then enter the anaconda promtand you can simply install kivy using:
+     $ conda install kivy -c conda-forge

+    3. After kivy is dowloaded, dowload the file named CookHubProjectCodes.rar in the relases/assets tab than unzip the file.

+    4. Open the CookHub.py in the anaconda and enjoy our relase.